How to Import CSV Files via File Masks

 If you need to change the set of columns for an existing import task, you can edit the task and click Apply again.
 The list of source columns will be reloaded from the file with the name corresponding to the current date/time.

 If you want to import a CSV file together with a ZIP archive with binary files, you need to specify the file mask, folder, and timezone for ZIP files separately.
-Click Add zip with binary data and then select the folder to load ZIP files from, specify the File Mask and timezone to convert the package run date/time to before substituting to the mask.
+Click Add zip with binary data and then select the folder to load ZIP files from, specify the File Mask and timezone to convert the integration run date/time to before substituting to the mask.
 Then click Apply.

 After you have configured your file mask settings, proceed to setting up your target and mapping settings and save the task.